-Don’t be deceived by the strangely puritan furnishings – a taxidermied cow’s head here, a Virgin Mary painting there – Gasthaus Wolf is a popular neighborhood restaurant in Vienna’s elegant District 4.
+Don’t be deceived by the idiosyncratic furnishings – a taxidermied cow’s head here, a Virgin Mary painting there – Gasthaus Wolf is a beloved neighborhood restaurant in Vienna’s elegant District 4.
 Of the two wood-paneled halls, the dining room is in the back, while the front is reserved for customers who stick to beers and wine.
 Things can get loud and lively; it’s here that you might fall into a conversation with a retired tennis professional or the local gentleman who dropped in with his cavapoo for a night cap.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 If you're enjoying this article, please consider supporting me by making a one-time payment (PayPal, Venmo).